Chat Completions

 401 Unauthorized Missing or invalid authentication

-403 Forbidden Insufficient permissions
+403 Forbidden Insufficient permissions or model not allowed

 500 Internal Server Error Provider error, model unavailable